 Sales are the lifeblood of any business.
 Whether you offer services or physical products, without sales you can never generate the revenue your business needs to thrive and grow.
+Read in this article Sales & Marketing: Why You Are Struggling To Make Sales In Your Business.

 In fact, all the marketing you implement has the purpose to generate enough brand awareness and leads so that sales happen.